robinboncoeur/Projects/docs/blogs/Blog25.md

 - I avoid social media (FB, Insta, WhatsApp)
 - As a bloke, I wish I weren't, hate the masc. aesthetics (self-cancelling phrase)
 - Basically a hermit, can't do 'small talk', over-think things, 'Woke' writ large
-- Re-use instead of recycle
+- Re-use instead of recycle, for example, torn shade sail
+- Multiple-time reuse Chux Superwipes (soak in NappySan)
 - compost all waste biomass
-- Reuse (soak in NappySan) Chux Superwipes
-- feed vermin away from the house in the compost tower so they leave our house/garden alone
+- 'feed' vermin **far away from the house** in the compost towers, so they leave our house/garden alone

 I do most of the housework because **I want it done a specific way**
 - Stacking the dishwasher must be done to optimise water flow around dishes